unstable-frosty/Panthers-2025-repo/src/Open Challenge/EV3 Code/README.md

 ## 9. End‑Phase Sequence

 After completing all twelve turns, the robot enters a final sequence of movements.
-It first drives a short straight distance, then transitions to a longer gyro‑corrected segment, and finally performs a wall‑following stretch.
+It first drives a short straight distance, then transitions to a longer gyro‑corrected segment(turn), and finally performs a wall‑following stretch.
 These layers help compensate for any drift accumulated earlier in the run and place the robot near the final area with consistent alignment.
-At the end, the robot displays its final gyro angle and stops the drive motor while leaving the program running so that the driver can inspect the result.
+At the end, the robot displays its final gyro angle and stops the drive motor while leaving the program running so that we can inspect the result.

 ### This final section provides:
 - A stabilizing straight movement